cbacelarufc/UFPR-Planalto801/README.md

 If you use the UFPR-Planalto801 dataset in your research, please cite our paper:

-* C. B. de Oliveira, J. C. Neves, R. O. Ribeiro and D. Menotti, “A Multilevel Strategy to Improve People Tracking in a Real-World Scenario” in *International Conference on Computer Vision Theory and Applications (VISAPP)*, Feb 2024. [[arXiv]](https://)
+* C. B. de Oliveira, J. C. Neves, R. O. Ribeiro and D. Menotti, “A Multilevel Strategy to Improve People Tracking in a Real-World Scenario” in *International Conference on Computer Vision Theory and Applications (VISAPP)*, Feb 2024, pp. XXX-XXX. [[arXiv]](https://)

 ```
 ```